JonNData/outdoor_AB/README.md

 Deliverables
 1. Create a 15-minute insights & recommendations presentation that you will present to the client team
 2. Include limitations of the current data set
+    * It would be good to have the control group stats to verify the mean and standard deviations line up with our test group
+    * Small error in the dataset key.
+'Purchase Product' 1-4 says null if > x products purchased.
+It should say < x
 3. Include an appendix with assumptions, methods and relevant statistical output
+    * SEM is paid ad search result, SEO is organic search result

 ## Plan

 1. brush up on A/B Testing
 2. exploratory analysis with perhaps visualization
+    i. convert start time and end time to visit time conversion (orders/unique visitors) is the goal so
 3. answer prompts
     * cluster customers that responded well to the msg and those who didn't
     * * Actually it seems like a much simpler classification problem.
 Classify users as one who would click yes vs those who would not
     * make custom outputs for those conditions
+    * * careful what you may be able to predict on, you can't decide to administer the B-test after using factors from your B-test
 4. potential alteryx, app
 5. work on presentation